cscodex/StationAllotment/RENDER_DEPLOYMENT.md

 ### Application Crashes

 **Error: "relation 'counseling_rounds' does not exist" or "relation 'X' does not exist"**
-- **Cause**: Database migrations have not been run
+- **Cause**: Database migrations have not been run on the Render database
 - **Solution**:
-  1. Stop the Render service
-  2. Run migrations using `npx tsx run-all-migrations.ts` locally (see Step 1)
-  3. Verify tables exist in Neon dashboard
-  4. Restart Render service
+  1. **Get Render's DATABASE_URL**:
+     - Go to Render Dashboard → Your Service → Environment
+     - Copy the `DATABASE_URL` value
+     - This is the database Render is using (may be different from your local database)

+  2. **Run migrations on Render's database**:
+     ```bash
+     # Set DATABASE_URL to Render's database
+     export DATABASE_URL="[paste-render-database-url-here]"

+     # Run migrations
+     npm run db:migrate

+     # Verify
+     npx tsx check-database-health.ts
+     ```

+  3. **Restart Render service**:
+     - Go to Render Dashboard → Your Service → Manual Deploy → Clear build cache & deploy
+     - Or just wait for auto-deploy after verifying migrations

-- **Prevention**: Always run migrations BEFORE deploying the application
+- **Prevention**: Always run migrations on the production database BEFORE deploying the application
+- **Note**: If you have multiple databases (local dev, staging, production), make sure you're migrating the correct one!

 **Other Application Issues**:
 - Check runtime logs